Esri/arcade-expressions/constraint/constrainToDomainCode.md

 ## Use cases

-As you may or may not know, it was a mistake for esri to allow values to be stored into a field managed by a domain that are outside of the domain values using normal esri editing tools etc. This constraint aims to fix that.
+As you may or may not know, esri allows values to be stored in a field managed by a domain that are outside of the domain values.
+You are able to do this using normal esri editing tools etc. This constraint aims to remove this loophole.

 ## Workflow